christopherhuntley/is135-docs/StagUpBootstrap/Preliminaries.md

 **1. Open the [Bootstrap docs](http://getbootstrap.com) and take a look around.**
   ![](images/prelim1.png)

-  The Bootstrap framework is designed to provide reusable code and tools for building websites.
-Bootstrap is developed and maintained by the front-end engineers at Twitter has become very popular with web designers for its simplicity and huge feature set.
+   Developed and maintained by the front-end engineers at Twitter, the Bootstrap framework is a bunch of pre-built (and tested!)
+CSS and Javscript code that we can use in our projects.
+Bootstrap has become very popular with web designers for its simplicity and huge feature set.
 Bootstrap 3 is the current production release, with version 4 (currently in alpha) expected sometime in late 2015 or 2016.
 We will be using version 3 though we might take a peek at version 4 once it’s closer to a production release.

+   > When terms like 'alpha' and 'beta' are applied to software, it means that it is not yet ready to be used for anything that absolutely has to work.
+'Alpha' software is the least 'mature,' with lost of bugs and likely a bunch of missing features.
+'Beta' software is more mature, with fewer bugs but not yet ready for 'production' use by the general public.
+There is actually a lot more to this stuff, but the more subtle differences between 'alpha,' 'beta,' and 'production' are irrelevant for our purposes.
+Ask if you'd like to know more about software release management.

   The documentation are organized into several pages, each of which covers a different kind of *feature*:
   * **Getting Started**